chironmind/RustTI-how-to-guides/personalised_moving_average.md

 The personalised moving average is a generic version of the math behind the smooth and exponential moving averages.

 Both models add heavier weights to more recent prices.
-The weight is determined by the alpha, which the caller can influence by passing in an alpha numerator and an alpha denomintator to `MovingAverageType::Personalised`.
+The weight is determined by the alpha, which the caller can influence by passing in an alpha numerator and an alpha denominator to `MovingAverageType::Personalised`.

-For the smoothed moving average `aplha = 1 / prices.len()`
+For the smoothed moving average `alpha = 1 / prices.len()`

 For the exponential moving average `alpha = 2 / (prices.len() + 1)`